-The results on Taobao are recorded in Table \ref{tab:ablation_result} and the results on Beibei are similar.
-We summary the following findings: \begin{enumerate} \item From the comparison of CHCF-O with CHCF-H, we observe that modeling heterogeneous selection criteria instead of binary regression is able to improve the performance significantly.
-It demonstrates the rationality of our adaptive bound strategy. \item From the comparison of CHCF with CHCF-H, we find that our weighted hinge loss is capable of capturing different inherent preference strengths, which is capable of boosting the performance substantially.
-This clarifies the rationality of hinge loss design in modeling multiple implicit interactions. \item CHCF is consistently superior to CHCF-I and CHCF-U, which hence illustrates the importance of modeling selection criteria heterogeneity from both user's and item's view. \item CHCF using all types of interaction behaviors consistently outperforms CHCF-V and CHCF-C under all settings, which validates that our model improves purchase forecasting through integrating multi-behavior relations with the MTL framework. \item Between the variants that use only one additional behavior type, CHCF-C shows better performance on target prediction in terms of HR@100, which demonstrates the higher importance and effectiveness of utilizing viewing feedback for purchasing modeling.
+We show the performance on dataset Taobao in Table \ref{tab:ablation_result} and the performance on dataset Beibei are similar.
+Then, we have the following observations: \R{ \begin{itemize} \item CHCF-O performs much worse than both CHCF-H and CHCF, which implies that modeling heterogeneous selection criteria instead of binary regression is able to improve the retrieval performance significantly.
+It further demonstrates the rationality of our adaptive threshold strategy. \item It can be found that CHCF outperforms CHCF-H greatly.
+Therefore, our weighted hinge loss can capture different inherent preference strengths, which is capable of enhancing the performance evidently.
+This clarifies the rationality of hinge loss design in modeling multiple implicit interactions compared to the regression loss. \item CHCF is consistently superior to CHCF-I and CHCF-U, which hence illustrates the importance of modeling selection criteria heterogeneity from both user's and item's views. \item Our full model consistently outperforms CHCF-V and CHCF-C in all settings, demonstrating that our approach enhances purchase prediction via fusing multiple relationships with the MTL framework.
+Moreover, CHCF-V performs much better than CHCF-C, which indicates that cart behavior is more important for the prediction of purchase interactions.
+This is in accordance with our intuition.